Information about 16 to 18 traineeships funded by the Education and Skills Funding Agency

 - the trainee completes their programme and progresses to a successful outcome, which is retained in funding terms and positive in quality terms—in this scenario the programme aim should be recorded as completed and achieved

 - the trainee completes their programme but does not progress to a successful outcome, which is retained in funding terms, but negative in quality terms —in this scenario the programme aim should be recorded as completed and not achieved

 - the trainee leaves the programme early and progresses to a successful outcome, which is retained in funding terms and positive in quality terms—in this scenario the programme aim should be recorded as withdrawn and achieved (the student would still be retained because they have a positive destination)

 - the trainee leaves early and does not achieve a successful outcome, which is negative in retention terms and negative in quality terms—in this scenario the programme aim should be recorded as withdrawn and not achieved

 The condition of funding for English and maths and traineeships

-If a learner does not complete the English and maths elements of the traineeship within 6 months then these will continue to be funded until they are completed.
+If a learner does not complete the English and maths elements of the traineeship during their traineeship then these will continue to be funded until they are completed.
 Detail on how this is handled on the ILR can be found on GOV.UK.

 The expectation is that the number of providers and traineeships per provider will grow compared to previous years.
 There are published figures available on the total number of traineeships.